The number of responses to the survey is very disappointing ...

 If you want the additional DSTV service (the one that needs FOUR co-axial cables!) then the fibre will be brought directly to your section, and a DSTV connection box as well as a router will be provided.
 This will also be at a reasonable cost.

-You may have forgotten that we still have to commence the external damp proofing work that is needed on the walls, the windows, and elsewhere on the building.
-Last year I reported that we were waiting for Heritage Western Cape approval - we are still waiting.
 Here is an update: I wrote to our HWC contact, explaining that that it is now at least three months since we were advised that approval for remedial works on the Mutual Building would take just two or three weeks.
 I explained that we are now deeply concerned about the delays.
 What we are seeking permission to do is the re-sealing of the joints between the granite blocks on the exterior and the re-sealing of the window-granite junctions.
 In this process we have consulted widely with qualified experts in all disciplines, to ensure that what we intend to do is the best possible solution to the problem, given all the constraints.
 (This was all done in parallel with the extended legal that ? happily ? got us to the High Court in November 2015 and led to a settlement with Old Mutual).
 We had fully expected to have completed much if not most of the work by now.
 Because of the delay in gaining heritage approval, the schedule of work is now compromised and will certainly lead to additional (and otherwise avoidable) damage to the building when winter returns.
 There is no way that the work can be completed by April-May.

 Web site developed and curated by PPP